How to Use This HVAC Calculator?

 That 1.5-ton unit is the right match.
 A 2-ton system would be oversized for this room, leading to short-cycling and poor humidity control, especially in a humid climate like Houston.

-Once you know your system size, you can get a full cost breakdown: equipment, labor, and installation, in our detailed HVAC pricing guide.
+Once you know your system size, you can obtain a comprehensive cost breakdown, including equipment, labor, and installation, in our detailed HVAC Pricing Guide.

 This table gives you a quick reference for residential HVAC sizing in moderate climates.
 Use the calculator above for a more precise result based on your specific conditions.